tus/tus-node-server/packages/server/README.md

 Called every [`postReceiveInterval`](#optionspostreceiveinterval) milliseconds for every upload while it‘s being written to the store.

+This means you are not guaranteed to get (all) events for an upload.
+For instance if `postReceiveInterval` is set to 1000ms and an upload takes 500ms or when the upload takes 2500ms, you would get the offset at 2000ms, not from 2500ms.

+Use `POST_FINISH` if you need to know when an upload is done.

 ```js
 const {EVENTS} = require('@tus/server')
 // ...